freewizard20/shoveling/Twitter.md

 31. Of course, It everyone just decides to sit down and do only investing, who's going to do the hard work?
 Well this part I decide not to mention.
 32. The world flows gently but without stopping.
 See where all it goes and you shall be rewarded with everything and a peace of mind.
 33. The physicist is the one nearest to God.
+34. And you think he's a stupid persion?
+Because he had silly like assumptions?
+Nothing would progress if at least of it.
+And what do you think who contributed the better?